 Each country in Africa is different.
 We acknowledge that it is impossible to capture the spirit and culture of an entire country in one paragraph, but below is a brief overview of some popular African safari destinations to get you started.
 The best and most popular areas in Africa for safaris are East and Southern Africa, which offer vast plains and roaming packs of extraordinary wildlife.
 We talked to specialists from Lion World Travel, African Travel, Inc., and smarTours for their recommendations and tips.

 Kenya: Kenya’s most abundant wildlife can be found in the Masai Mara National Reserve (a part of the vast Greater Serengeti), where massive herds of animals make an annual migration across the plains.
 But beyond Masai Mara and the Serengeti lie plenty of other quality parks with abundances of wildlife, including the soda lakes of the Great Rift Valley and Lake Bogoria, where thousands of colorful flamingos reside.
 You can also find the “Samburu Special Six” in northern-central Kenya which are Grevy’s zebra, the Somali ostrich, reticulated giraffe, the long-necked gerenuk, Guenther’s dik-dik, and the beisa oryx.
-Though Kenya is one of the more popular safari destinations, the country has seen its share of terrorism, violence and kidnappings over the past several years, particularly in the Lamu district and the Northeastern Province.
-Be sure to check State Department advisories before planning a trip to Kenya or any other developing country.
+Though Kenya is one of the more popular safari destinations, still be sure to check State Department advisories before planning a trip to Kenya or any country.

 Uganda: The most famous safari destinations in Uganda are the country’s many primate reserves.
 Bwindi Impenetrable Forest and Ngamba Island offer visitors the unforgettable opportunity to get a close look at gorillas, chimpanzees and other primates in their natural habitats.
 Travelers can also see crocodiles, hippos and exotic birds, and witness the thundering water of Murchison Falls at Murchison Falls National Park on the Nile River.

-Namibia: Namibia is under the radar for many safari travelers — expect less upscale game parks — and is dotted with incredible natural wonders from the Fish River Canyon to the Namib Desert.
+Namibia: Namibia is under the radar for many safari travelers—expect less upscale game parks—and is dotted with incredible natural wonders from the Fish River Canyon to the Namib Desert.
 You’ll find more than 100 species of mammals in Etosha National Park, including endangered animals like the black rhinoceros, as well as the largest cheetah population on the continent.
-Desert elephants and zebra roam the arid landscapes of Skeleton Coast National Park in Nambia — the driest place in Africa.
+Desert elephants and zebra roam the arid landscapes of Skeleton Coast National Park in Nambia—the driest place in Africa.

-South Africa: This is a particularly popular destination for safari travelers, so you can expect a well-organized and modern tourist infrastructure — as well as plenty of other travelers in the high season.
+South Africa: This is a particularly popular destination for safari travelers, so you can expect a well-organized and modern tourist infrastructure—as well as plenty of other travelers in the high season.
 Sive recommends South Africa as an ideal family destination since the game drives are shorter and there are malaria-free lodges and game parks.
 The best-known park is Kruger National Park, which is home to an impressive variety of African animals and is situated in the largest conservation area in the world.
-Go to a private game lodge if you want a less traveled safari, but prepare to pay — these pricey digs can run well over $500 per night.
+Go to a private game lodge if you want a less-traveled safari, but prepare to pay—these pricey digs can run well over $500 per night.
 Other parks outside of Kruger include Sabi Sands Game Reserve, Dinokeng Game Reserve and the Shamwari Private Game Reserve (located in the Eastern Cape).